 9. HVAC systems, subclauses c and d of ASHRAE Standard 90.1 Table G3.1, shall meet the following requirements:

 9.1.
-For yet-to-be-designed systems in office, retail, library, education, and multifamily buildings and occupancies subject to the TSPR requirements of IECC C403.1.1, the system type and efficiency parameters shall meet but not exceed those shown in IECC Appendix D, Table D602.11 Standard Reference Design HVAC Systems.
+For yet-to-be-designed systems in office, retail, library, education and multifamily buildings and occupancies subject to the TSPR requirements of IECC C403.1.1, the system type and efficiency parameters shall meet but not exceed those shown in IECC Appendix D, Table D602.11 Standard Reference Design HVAC Systems.

 9.2.
 For all other buildings and occupancies, the system type shall be the same as the system modeled in the baseline design and shall comply with, but not exceed, IECC C403 requirements in lieu of ASHRAE Standard 90.1.